Village of Irma

 ATTRACTIONS & EVENTS

-On the August long weekend, take in Irma Daze which features a parade, Ranchers' Rodeo, Kids' Zone activities, and bench exhibits.
-On the second Saturday in December, Santa Day will give visitors a chance to go on a hayride, take in a Christmas market and more.
+Take in Irma Daze which features a parade, Ranchers' Rodeo, Kids' Zone activities, and bench exhibits.
+In December, Santa Day will give visitors a chance to go on a hayride, take in a Christmas market and more.
 In winter enjoy the town’s indoor ice arena and a four sheet curling rink.

 Extend your visit and stay at the fully serviced campground conveniently located near the recreation area.
 Irma is also home to four baseball diamonds, and a nine-hole golf course.
 In 2014, Irma hosted the Canadian Junior Men’s Fast Pitch Championship with teams from all across Alberta and Irma's Junior Men’s Tigers fastball team won the national championship.
 The Irma Summerspiel will celebrate its 31st annual spiel in 2017 with teams from all over Alberta competing.